takuoka/tweetbot-growl/README.md

 The primary goal of this repo is to provide [growl](http://growl.info/) notifications for [Tweetbot](http://tapbots.com/tweetbot_mac/).
 I really like Tweetbot, but the fact that [there are no notifications](https://twitter.com/tweetbot/status/329810890918600705) for my feed requires that I have both Twitter and Tweetbot open at all times.

-i tired to make it like growl notfications fro twitter with streaming, avatar and tap on notfication to view tweet.
+I tired to make it like growl notfications fro twitter with streaming, avatar and tap on notfication to view tweet.

 ![screenshot](http://i46.tinypic.com/14vu5x0.png)